nshen/vite-plugin-wasm-pack/README.md

 import wasmPack from 'vite-plugin-wasm-pack';

 export default defineConfig({
-  build: {
-    minify: false
-  },
-  // pass your crate path to the plugin
+  // pass your local crate path to the plugin
   plugins: [wasmPack('./my-crate')]
 });
 ```